NUbots/NUbots/modules/behaviour/tools/ScriptRunner/README.md

 ## Consumes

 * `CommandLineArguments` containing the list of scripts from the command line
-* `messages::AllServoWaypointsComplete` indicates that a script has finished
+* `message::AllServoWaypointsComplete` indicates that a script has finished

 ## Emits

-* `messages::ExecuteScript` instructs the script engine to run a script
+* `message::ExecuteScript` instructs the script engine to run a script

 ## Dependencies